Adaptive Huffman coding

 Adaptive Huffman coding (also called Dynamic Huffman coding) is an adaptive coding technique based on Huffman coding.
 It permits building the code as the symbols are being transmitted, having no initial knowledge of source distribution, that allows one-pass encoding and adaptation to changing conditions in data.

-The benefit of one-pass procedure is that the source can be encoded in real time, though it becomes more sensitive to transmission errors, since just a single loss ruins the whole code.
+The benefit of one-pass procedure is that the source can be encoded in real time, though it becomes more sensitive to transmission errors, since just a single loss ruins the whole code, requiring error detection and correction.

 Algorithms

 There are a number of implementations of this method, the most notable are FGK (Faller-Gallager-Knuth) and Vitter algorithm.

 FGK Algorithm

 It is an online coding technique based on Huffman coding.
 Having no initial knowledge of occurrence frequencies, it permits dynamically adjusting the Huffman's tree as data are being transmitted.
 In a FGK Huffman tree, a special external node, called 0-node, is used to identify a newly coming character.
 That is, whenever new data is encountered, output the path to the 0-node followed by the data.
 For a past-coming character, just output the path of the data in the current Huffman's tree.
 Most importantly, we have to adjust the FGK Huffman tree if necessary, and finally update the frequency of related nodes.
 As the frequency of a datum is increased, the sibling property of the Huffman's tree may be broken.
 The adjustment is triggered for this reason.
 It is accomplished by consecutive swappings of nodes, subtrees, or both.
 The data node is swapped with the highest-ordered node of the same frequency in the Huffman's tree, (or the subtree rooted at the highest-ordered node).
 All ancestor nodes of the node should also be processed in the same manner.

 Since the FGK Algorithm has some drawbacks about the node-or-subtree swapping, Vitter proposed another algorithm to improve it.